Eventtia/eventtia-core-docs/source/includes/_notifications.md

 --------- | ---- | -----------
 event_uri | string | The event_uri for the desired event.
-notification_id | integer | The id for the desired notification id | integer | The id for the notification langauge
+notification_id | integer | The id for the desired notification id | integer | The id for the notification language